India to deliberate tax measures as investors fret

 “Govt going all out to make foreign investors flee India.
 GAAR is not yet settled and they are making statements on Mauritius treaty review,” tweeted Sandip Sabharwal, head of portfolio management services at Prabhudas Lilladher Group.

-The GAAR proposal and a move that would tax already-completed mergers of foreign companies with Indian assets, potentially putting Britain’s Vodafone (VOD.L) back on the hook for more than $2 billion in taxes even after India’s Supreme Court ruled in its favor, have slammed investor sentiment.
+The GAAR proposal and a move that would tax already-completed mergers of foreign companies with Indian assets, potentially putting Britain’s Vodafone back on the hook for more than $2 billion in taxes even after India’s Supreme Court ruled in its favour, have slammed investor sentiment.

 Already, investors had been put off by policy paralysis following a spate of corruption scandals as well as slowing growth, persistent inflation and a fiscal deficit that ballooned to 5.9 percent of gross domestic product in the last fiscal year as the government has been politically unable to cut fuel subsidies.